WinVector/data_algebra/Examples/Arrow/Arrow.md

 ```

     [
-      [ x, i, v, g ]
+      [ g, v, x, i ]
        ->
       [ g, x, v, i, ngroup ]
     ]

-The arrow has a more detailed presentation, which is the realization of the operator pipeline.
+The arrow has a more detailed presentation, which is the realization of the operator pipeline as code.

 ```python